 Current Published Studies contributing to the evidence base of the EAGALA Model:

 - Nurenberg, R. et al (2014).
 Animal-assisted therapy with

 chronic psychiatric inpatients: Equine-assisted psychotherapy and

 aggressive behavior.
 Psychiatric Services in Advance,

 - EAGALA Model: The study included 90 hospitalized psychiatric patients who had recent violent or regressed Participants were randomly selected to one of the following groups for 10 weeks: EAGALA Model EAP, canine group, social skills group, or routine hospital activities (control group).
 Found that those in the EAGALA group showed the largest decrease in violent behavior as measured by incidents of violent behavior (hospital tracking system).

-facilitated therapy with children and adolescents who have been
+Equine facilitated therapy with children and adolescents who have

 - EAGALA EAGALA Model EAP intervention for adolescents who experienced sexual abuse & trauma – measured psychological distress and found significant improvements in functioning after the equine intervention.